MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W2D1**

 * Fix bugs on your final project.
-Get a friend to test that the bugs are fixed.
+Get a friend to test whether the bugs are fixed.
 * Finish mapping out your list of 200 companies.
   * Add companies to your list using
   * One of the tech companies spreadsheets (link is above).